Skip to main content

 • Some players enjoyed the zombie apocalypse theme and multiple choices.

-• The game is extremely short, with playthroughs lasting only 15-20 minutes.
+• The game is very short, with many players finishing it in under 20 minutes.

-• It suffers from numerous bugs and logic issues, making it frustrating to play.
+• It suffers from numerous bugs and poor writing, making it frustrating to play.

 • story